buddhist-uni/buddhist-uni.github.io/library.md

 The content type pages contain the canonical list of everything in the library.

 ### [<i class="fab fa-google-drive"></i> Google Drive&#8482;](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r){:target="_blank" ga-event-value="{{ site.data.ga.drive_folder_value }}"}
 This website started off as a Google Drive folder, which still serves as this website's primary file server.
 The Google Drive folder contains roughly the same content as this site, arranged similarly, just missing a few links here and there and containing a few extra goodies that haven't yet found their way over here.
-If you're looking for offline saving or are an avid user of Google Drive, this link is for you.
+If you're an avid user of Google Drive, this link is for you.

 ### <i class="fas fa-database"></i> For Librarians, Academics, and Other Collectors